Email: info@tecplix.com

 Identity theft is the crime of acquiring another person’s personal or financial information in order to conduct fraud, such as making unlawful transactions or purchases.
 Identity theft occurs in a variety of ways, leaving victims with harm to their credit, income, and reputation.

-Phoney profile or Fake Profile:
+Phony Profile or Fake Profile:

-• A false profile creation occurs when cyber criminals build a social media profile using the victim’s identification credentials such as name, address, email address, photograph, and so on without their knowledge
+• A false profile creation occurs when cyber criminals build a social media profile using the victim’s identification credentials, such as name, address, email address, photograph, and so on, without their knowledge

 • Fraudsters establish bogus profiles with the purpose of harming the victim